kingmouf/cmcpat/Scripts/README.md

 The script can be used with the generic versions of gem5 and McPAT (available from the official gem5 and McPAT repositories).
 It should be noted that the script works with the following versions of gem5 and McPAT:
-- cgem5 and cMcPAT
+- gem5 from the official gem5 repository (edition Nov.2019)
-- McPAT v1.3
+- mcpat included in this repository
-- gem5 up to Oct.
-2017 stable release.
+- official McPAT v1.3

 The GEM5toMcPAT.py is attributed to Daya Khudia's [GEM5toMcPAT](https://bitbucket.org/dskhudia/gem5tomcpat) tool.
 However a series of changes have been made to address the following: